 Classroom management is essential to creating an effective classroom, but growing your classroom management skills can feel overwhelming.
-Sometimes it is assumed that you are either naturally talented in this area or it will always be a struggle.
-Whether you've got just a few great classroom management strategies or you're a seasoned veteran, each year brings unique challenges that require us to adjust and grow.
+Sometimes, it is assumed that you are either naturally talented in this area or this will always be a struggle.
+Whether you’ve got just a few great classroom management strategies or you’re a seasoned veteran, each year brings unique challenges that require us to adjust and grow.

 We all know there is that one teacher on campus who rocks at management.